Heartbeat Like a Drum: Critical reception

-Upon its release, Paolo Hewitt of NME stated, "Group with stupid haircuts make a single to match and add, I quote, 'a good dancey sound'.
+Upon its release, Jerry Smith of Music Week wrote, "Sounding very much like a conglomeration of all their past singles, with the same vocal inflections, same synth beat, and with that awful disorted guitar riff repeated yet again, it seems that Mike Score and friends have got themselves in a rut and this certainly is not going to get them out of it."
+Paolo Hewitt of NME stated, "Group with stupid haircuts make a single to match and add, I quote, 'a good dancey sound'.
 If you dance like that geezer in Fine Young Cannibals then this is the one for you.
 As for the rest of the world's population, I think they've slightly miscalculated on this one."
 In the US, John Leland of Spin was mixed in his review, describing it as a "pleasantly insipid single".
 He noted how "every production gimmick you could ask for bangs you squarely in the head, then returns every 10 seconds or so for an encore", but added that the song "dances on a pretty irresistible teenybopper hook that's bubblegum enough to deflate any studio excesses".

 In a review of the music video, Ethlie Ann Vare, writing for the Newspaper Enterprise Association, gave a grade C and described it as "not bad enough to be camp, and not good enough to be anything else".
 She wrote, "Remember Phil Collins' pastiche clip of 'Don't Lose My Number', where he lampooned video clichés by utilizing all of them?
 A Flock of Seagulls do the same thing here – only they aren't joking."
 In a retrospective review of Dream Come True, Dan LeRoy of AllMusic considered it to be a "memorable single with its chattering sequencers and colorful production tricks", adding that it "seemed like an endearing attempt to re-create Scritti Politti's bubblegum electro-funk".